 Mentioned Suspect Entities & Suppliers:

 Update: Negar Ghodskani was extradited from Australia to the United States in July 2019 after a lengthy legal battle and pleaded guilty in August to charges of conspiring to facilitate the illegal export of technology to Iran.
-She faces a maximum sentence of five years in federal prison and a $250,000 fine.
+In September, she was sentenced to 27 months in prison and was subsequently deported back to Iran.

 Update: March 29, 2018- Alireza Jalali pleaded guilty in November 2017 and was sentenced in March 2018 to 15 months in prison for his role in a conspiracy to ship U.S.-origin military technology to Iran.